shekratul10/EEProject/README.md

 - **We should wear suits or other formal wear to the demo for 24/06/22**
 - Damani could you bring in the HC-SR04 components for sacrifical testing
 - Be aware that digital pins 5,7 & 10 cannot be used on the Adafruit board
-- Bank holiday 2-3 June 2022 so you do not need to arrive to labs for these days.
-Labs resume on Monday 6th June 2022
 - There was an issue with the ordering website, therefore orders will have to resubmitted (approved orders only)
 - A written report has been submitted, please view it here: [IR Written report](https://github.com/shekratul10/EEProject/blob/main/Written%20report/IR%20sensing%20written%20report.docx)